henyihanwobushi/excel-stack/README.md

 * Copy worksheet between workbooks
 * Copy worksheet with format, cell merge
 * Compile to exe for windows with [gooey](https://github.com/chriskiehl/Gooey)

+## Attention
+* The script assumes that the input files have same format